multi4me/multiform-text-editor/README.md

 # ***MultiformTextEditor*** - **jQuery plugin for rich text editing**
 <br><br>
 > It's a JavaScript/jQuery plugin, highly flexible, designed for rich WYSIWYG text editing for web.
-Made to be used by other programmers and receive contributions from the <em>JavaScript</em> development community.
-If you are one of them, contribute, and if you are a Portuguese speaker help us to translate the code and files into English.
-Thank you! :octocat:
+Made to be used by and receive contributions from, the *JavaScript development community*.
+If you are one of them and feel like to contribute with this conception, and/or if you are a Portuguese speaker and want to help us translate all into English, thank you! :octocat:

 <br><br>
 ![prtflo_modulo_PluginFormatTxt1](https://multi4dotme.files.wordpress.com/2017/11/prtflo_modulo_pluginformattxt1.jpg)